 The table below presents the credit concentrations in cash instruments held by the firm.
+Amounts in the table below are included in "Financial instruments owned, at fair value."

-AS Of
+As of

-\$ in millions December 2015
+\$ in millions December 2016

-U.S. government and federal agency obligations \$52,363
+U.S. government and federal agency obligations \$ 44,976

-% of total assets 11.5%
+% of total assets 10.6%